Table of Contents

 Session.StartSession();

-Sometimes, such as when needing to determine availability and device support in advance, you can also use Assemble() to manually trigger the session assembly process:
+Sometimes, such as when needing to check availability and device support in advance, you can manually trigger session assembly using Assemble():

 StartCoroutine(Session.Assemble());